 Applications will be accepted continuously beginning January 1, 2019.
 The first step in the application process is for the applicant to contact Conservancy staff to arrange a mandatory pre-application consultation to discuss the project and grant process prior to applying.
+Applicants whose projects are appropriate for conservation corps participation should also use the CORPS CONSULTATION PROCESS located on the Conservancy's website prior to completing their application.
 After the consultation, applicants may prepare and submit a Proposition 68 grant application.